Does Whey Protein Lower Cholesterol? The Surprising Connection

 Remember, though, that as science progresses, more information becomes available; some newer findings suggest a modest or no effect from whey on specific blood lipids like HDL or total cholesterol.

-Despite varying perspectives, a lot of researchers are optimistic about the subject.
+Despite varying perspectives, many researchers are optimistic about the subject.
 Observations of progress in obesity and insulin resistance issues linked to high 'bad' fats from using grass-fed variations have led many nutrition enthusiasts to endorse its benefits.

 Whey protein's impact on "bad" LDL cholesterol levels